 (5) You will gain greater clarity about your career decision and a clearer path about how to achieve your goals.

-• Adult clients, in general, attend 2-4 hours preferably in 2-hour sessions (more efficient).
+• Adult clients, in general, attend 2-4 hours split over a few sessions.

-• Students, in general, require 2 x 2-hour sessions to complete a full comprehensive assessment and reporting process.
+• Students, in general, require a 2-hour followed by a 1-hour session to complete a full comprehensive assessment and reporting process.